Muad-Dib89/Project-2---Oracle-of-Nonsense/README.md

 # Project-2---Oracle-of-Nonsense
 Project 2
 #Dashboard of economic sentiment on different asset classes

+Our project allows us to make future predictions on the value of various assets using historical data and the power of machine learning.
+We can use these predictions to

 #	Data sources
 -	Crypto – BTC ETH ALPACI API